 A further complication is how to reliably measure the extent of LRRK2 kinase inhibition within the brains of patients, such that clinicians can establish an optimal dose and monitor treatment progression in their patients.
-Existing biomarkers, such as Rab protein phosphorylation (Steger et al., 2016; Eyers, 2018) or LRRK2 autophosphorylation on serine-1292 (Sheng et al., 2012), which can be measured with phospho-specific antibodies, appear to be faithful proxies for LRRK2 kinase function in brain tissue from experimental animals, but these assays cannot easily be replicated on humans.
-Less invasive procedures will be needed, for example proteins or metabolites present in patient blood or urine samples, although correlating these readouts with LRRK2 kinase inhibition in brain tissue is going to be a tough ask.
-With this in mind, we note that certain bis(monoacylglycerol)phosphates (BMPs), phospholipids that are considered specific to lysosomes, have been reported to be increased in the urine of LRRK2 PD patients (Alcalay et al., 2020), and also decreased in the urine of both cynomolgus monkeys treated with LRRK2 kinase inhibitors and Lrrk2 knockout mice (Fuji et al., 2015).
+Existing biomarkers, such as Rab protein phosphorylation (Eyers, 2018; Steger et al., 2016) or LRRK2 autophosphorylation on serine-1,292 (Sheng et al., 2012), which can be measured with phospho-specific antibodies, appear to be faithful proxies for LRRK2 kinase function in brain tissue from experimental animals, but these assays cannot easily be replicated on humans.
+Less invasive procedures will be needed, for example, proteins or metabolites present in patient blood or urine samples, although correlating these readouts with LRRK2 kinase inhibition in brain tissue is going to be a tough ask.
+With this in mind, we note that certain bis(monoacylglycerol)phosphates (BMP), phospholipids that are 8 considered specific to lysosomes, have been reported to be increased in the urine of LRRK2 PD patients (Alcalay et al., 2020) and also decreased in the urine of both cynomolgus monkeys treated with LRRK2 kinase inhibitors and Lrrk2 knockout mice (Fuji et al., 2015).
 As such, urine BMP levels may be an ideal non-invasive biomarker.
-It should be noted that sporadic PD patients do not appear to have elevated urine BMP levels compared to healthy controls (Alcalay et al., 2020), however the same study found that in PD patients, urine BMP levels appear to be inversely correlated with cognitive performance irrespective of LRRK2 status.
-Thus the overall difference in urine BMP levels between sporadic PD and control cohorts is likely a consequence of heterogeneity within each group, and that at an individual level at least, urine BMP levels may be a faithful biomarker of disease progression (Alcalay et al., 2020).
-The full potential of this biomarker remains to be established, but unsurprisingly, this biomarker is
+It should be noted that sporadic PD patients do not appear to have elevated urine BMP levels compared with healthy controls (Alcalay et al., 2020).
+However, the same study found that in PD patients urine BMP levels appear to be inversely correlated with cognitive performance irrespective of LRRK2 status.
+Thus, the overall difference in urine BMP levels between sporadic PD and control cohorts is likely a consequence of heterogeneity within each group and that at an individual level at least, urine BMP levels may be a faithful biomarker of disease progression (Alcalay et al., 2020).
+The full potential of BMP remains to be established, but unsurprisingly, this biomarker is already being used in clinical trials of LRRK2 inhibitors (Denali Therapeutics, 2020).